Flags and Configs

 - [Optional]

-skip_on_missing_params: a boolean which when set toTrue, skips all metric executions for test cases with missing parameters.
+skip_on_missing_params: a boolean which when enabled, skips all metric executions for test cases with missing parameters.
 Defaulted toFalse. - [Optional]

-ignore_errors: a boolean which when set toTrue, ignores all exceptions raised during metrics execution for each test case.
+ignore_errors: a boolean which when enabled, ignores all exceptions raised during metrics execution for each test case.
 Defaulted toFalse.

-If both skip_on_missing_params and ignore_errors are set to True, skip_on_missing_params takes precedence.
+If both are enabled, skip_on_missing_params takes precedence.
 This means that if a metric is missing required test case parameters, it will be skipped (and the result will be missing) rather than appearing as an ignored error in the final test run.

 Cache Configs